mahmoudrasmy/Jenkins/Lab_2/Readme.md

 - Create a repo in a github
 - Create a simple project for nodejs
 - Create a project in jenkins
-- Define the statges of the project
+- Define the stages of the project